 - Send each submitted image to Detection to find one or more Annotations in each photo.
-When Detection
+In the event that Detection doesn’t find any animal in the photo, users can use Manual Annotation).

 - Depending on the type of Annotations returned (its “Image Analysis Class”), such as “whale_orca” or “panthera_uncia”, route each Annotation to one or more ID algorithms.